fatimaKaraki/GUIProjectLibrary/README.md

 The library contains a notification feature, which allows managers to send notifications to staff.
 Managers can also add or remove staff members, as well as promote staff members to managers or demote a manager to a regular librarian.

-## Designe Patterns and implementation:
+## Design Patterns and implementation:

 The project was designed to incorporate three distinct design patterns.